Chidambaram asks RBI Governor to 'bluntly tell government to do its duty, take fiscal measures'

 Rajasthan’s COVID-19 cases now at 6,542

-Earlier, the former Finance Minister had slammed Prime Minister Narendra Modi and FM Nirmala Sitharaman for the Rs 20 lakh crore relief package that has "fiscal stimulus of less than 1 per cent of GDP".
+Earlier, the former finance Minister had slammed Prime Minister Narendra Modi and FM Nirmala Sitharaman for the Rs 20 lakh crore relief package that has "fiscal stimulus of less than 1 per cent of GDP".

 The Prime Minister had claimed that the relief package was worth 10 per cent of the GDP.